dineshglb/Ex2-Conversion-of-the-infix-expression-into-postfix-expression/README.md

 ## Program:
 ```
 /*
-Program to find and display the priority of the operator in the given Postfix expression
+Program to convert the infix expression into postfix expression
 Developed by:
 RegisterNumber:
 */